Integrated Foundation Year for Art and Design Courses

 - Integrated Foundation in Art and Design, leading to a BA (Hons) in one of our Art and Design courses

 - Bath School of Art, Film and Media, Bath School of Design

 - Locksbrook Campus and Newton Park

 Each Art and Design with Integrated Foundation course has its own UCAS code.

 Using our list of available courses under "How do I apply?", choose the Integrated Foundation course you'd like to apply for.

-Explore art and design through an integrated Foundation year before you progress onto your chosen BA (Hons) degree.
+Explore art and design through an Integrated Foundation in Art and Design year before you progress onto your chosen BA (Hons) degree.

 - Evolve.
 Build your confidence, skills and knowledge in preparation for your undergraduate course.